Q. Was the name a misnomer from the outset?

-The Derwent Valley Light Railway was a standard gauge railway from its inception and it always carried heavy goods traffic despite its name and the rural locations of its stations.
+The Derwent Valley Light Railway was light in name but was surely heavy in presence.
+It was a standard gauge railway from its inception and it always carried heavy goods traffic despite its name and the rural locations of its stations.
 Fair enough, there were increases in permissible axle loadings over time.
 From the opening of the line in 1914, the maximum permissible axle loading was 15 tons.
 With track improvements that was increased to 17 tons in 1938 and to 20 tons (at 10 mph) in Summer 1978.
 "Why then," you might wonder, "was it called a "Light" railway?"
 Well, the word "Light" has to do with describing the Act of Parliament under which DVLR was enabled.
 Until the Light Railway Act of 1896, a separate Act of Parliament was required for each new railway, but subject to meeting certain criteria, new railways could thenceforth be started up without a separate Act and thus with much less expense.
 For DVLR, if anything was light, it was the maximum speed allowed under the Act.
 "Light" railways were restricted to 25 mph.

 Stories such as those of the Blackberry Specials relate to special interludes on the line.
 Such occasions gave the line an agreeable public image and its affectionate name.
 Nevertheless, the day to day core business, responsible for the financial underpinning of the line's success in its heydays, was heavy goods traffic.

 Shell-Mex & BP Ltd. tank wagon.
 No. 5081.
 Built 1938.